CaptJaybles/SynologyLLM/README.md

   5)pip install -r requirements.txt

+  6)Create model folder and place your LLM in the model folder and copy that file name to the setting file

-  6)Use either command python synologyLLM.py or use synologyLLM.bat file
+  7)Use either command python synologyLLM.py or use synologyLLM.bat file

 Setup